 - a wedding blog or vlog

 Extra Tip: Let your guests name their favourite songs.
-This way, you will have your wedding playlist sorted in a flash.
+This way, you will have your playlist sorted in a flash.

 - Provide a wish list with items linking to the retailers